Giuseppe Solaro

-Giuseppe Solaro (Turin, 16 May 1914 – 29 April 1945) was an Italian Fascist politician and soldier, federal secretary of the Republican Fascist Party of Turin during the Italian Social Republic.
+Giuseppe Solaro (16 May 1914 – 29 April 1945) was an Italian Fascist politician and soldier, federal secretary of the Republican Fascist Party of Turin during the Italian Social Republic.

 Biography

 Born into a working-class family, the son of a railway worker, Solaro graduated as a surveyor before enrolling in the Faculty of Economics and Commerce of the University of Turin in November 1936, joining local the Fascist University Group (GUF), of which he soon became leader.
 A member of the so-called Fascist left wing, he started writing articles on economic matters for various magazines.
 Also in November 1936 he married Martina Magnani, known as Tina.
 On February 14, 1937 he volunteered for the Spanish Civil War as an officer of the Voluntary Militia for National Security (MVSN), participating in the early stages of the Battle of Bilbao, although at the time of the fall of the city he was on leave.
 Having returned to Italy, he was hired as a surveyor at the Municipality of Turin.

 In 1940, after the beginning of the Second World War, he was recalled into service as a reserve artillery officer in the Royal Italian Army, while continuing to write newspaper articles and essays on geopolitics.
 In June 1940, a few days Italy's entry into the war, he graduated in economics, and in October 1940 he founded the Center for Economic and Social Studies, while writing in the national newspaper La Stampa and in the magazine of the provincial Federation of the National Fascist Party.

 After the Armistice of Cassibile, Solaro joined the Italian Social Republic, and on 16 September 1943 he was appointed to lead the Republican Fascist Party (PFR) of Turin, governing in a triumvirate along with Luigi Riva and Blackshirt General Domenico Mittica.
 Solaro's appointment was decided by Alessandro Pavolini, who appreciated young people from the School of Fascist Mysticism, which he saw as an intellectual reference point from which to draw the new leadership.
 On September 30 Paolo Zerbino was appointed head of the Province of Turin, and on 8 October the local Fascist leaders met and divided their tasks; Solaro became federal secretary of the local section of the PFR, Riva was made commander of the Fasce of Turin and deputy federal secretary of the PFR, and Mittica was appointed commander of the Fascist Youth as well as liaison with the MVSN.